 Over the last few years, São Paulo's clubbing scene took to the streets.
 With the public space reappropriation movement as a spiritual guide, a lot of collectives that used to organize parties in alternative, derelict and dangerous spaces in the city's downtown area, started organizing parties in broad daylight throughout parks, closed viaducts and any space with electricity and wide enough for you to shake that ass.
 In 2014, the city hall put together the SP na Rua festival, which featured 20 of those renegade collectives spread out throughout the city streets till the wee hours.
 This included a compact version of the famous street festival Virada Cultural which this year happened just once in September, nevertheless it's significance grew larger set against troubles brought upon by a by lack of funds.
 The SP na Rua is a great way of maintaining the civic fire lit in the most important city in Brazil, in which the clubbing scene is going through a serious identity, political, and financial, crisis. —Eduardo Roberto, Editor, THUMP Brasil

 11. FORM: Acrosanti, Arizona

-The whole thing was so gentle and chill that people didn't really even bother standing up to dance—except when they flooded the stage for predictably turnt, surprise performance from Skrillex, which, in a crowd of only 1000, kind of drove home what made the festival so unique.
+The vibe was so gentle and chill that people didn't really even bother standing up to dance—except when they flooded the stage for predictably turnt, surprise performance from Skrillex, which, in a crowd of only 1000, kind of drove home what made the festival so unique.
 If Arcosanti succeeded in convincing many of those present that cities would be whole lot more livable if they designed on a smaller, more human scale, FORM made pretty much the same case about festivals. —Emilie Friedlander, Editor-In-Chief, THUMP